John-Abbott-College/6A6-Notes/assignments/Assignment3.md

   - Deletes an email from the list of emails.
   - You should test it to ensure the UI is refreshed after an email is deleted
   - Should raise `EmailNotFoundError` if the provided email is not found in the list of emails.
+  - **UPDATE APR 24:** Similarly to marking as favourite, call the service method first before updating the UI.

 - `TapEmailCommand(ObservableMessage email)`

   - Should raise `EmailNotFoundError` if the provided email is not found in the list of emails.
   - Navigates to the `ReadPage` using shell navigation.

 > Hint: The `ReadPage` has a route that correspond to "ReadPage".
+You should use `nameof()` as it is better for code maintainability.

 - `WriteMessageCommand()`
   - Simply navigates to the `WritePage` using shell navigation.